Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-12-process-monitoring.md

 nodehook: started
 ```

-We can use ctrl+c or type "exit" to get out of the supervisor tool.
+We can use <ctrl+c> or type "exit" to get out of the supervisorctl tool.

 These commands can also be run directly:

 ```
-$ supervisor stop nodebook
+$ supervisorctl stop nodebook
-$ supervisor start nodebook
+$ supervisorctl start nodebook
 ```

 ### Web Interface

 We can configure a web interface which comes with Supervisord.
-This lets us see a list of all processes being monitored, as well as take action on them (restarting, stoppping, clearing logs and checking output).
+This lets us see a list of all processes being monitored, as well as take action on them (restarting, stopping, clearing logs and checking output).

 Inside of `/etc/supervisord.conf`, add this: